Acrobat Ants Identification Guide

 Acrobat Ant Identification Guide

-Acrobat ants belong to the genus Crematogaster, with several species found throughout North America.
-They’re named for their signature defensive behavior - when threatened, they raise their distinctive heart-shaped abdomen up and over their thorax, resembling an acrobat’s backbend.
-This behavior, combined with their nesting habits in moist wood, makes them one of the more recognizable ant species homeowners encounter.
+Acrobat ants belong to the genus Crematogaster.
+Several species live throughout North America.
+They get their name from their defensive behavior: when threatened, they raise their heart-shaped abdomen up and over their body, like an acrobat’s backbend.
+This habit, along with their nesting in moist wood, makes them easy to recognize.

 Physical Characteristics

-Acrobat ants are small, with workers measuring approximately 2.5 to 4 mm (about 1/8 inch) in length.
-Their most distinctive feature is the heart-shaped gaster (abdomen), which is typically darker than the rest of their body.
-Color varies by species - ranging from yellowish-brown and tan to dark brown or black, often with a darker abdomen.
+Acrobat ants are small.
+Workers measure about 2.5 to 4 mm (roughly 1/8 inch) long.
+Their most distinctive feature is the heart-shaped abdomen, which is usually darker than the rest of the body.
+Colors range from yellowish-brown and tan to dark brown or black.

 Key identification features include:

-• Heart-shaped abdomen - Flattened and pointed, attached high on the thorax
+• Heart-shaped abdomen: Flattened and pointed, attached high on the body

-• Defensive posture - Raises abdomen over thorax when disturbed
+• Defensive posture: Raises abdomen over body when disturbed

-• Slight odor - May release a foul smell when crushed or threatened
+• Slight odor: May give off a bad smell when crushed or threatened

 Common North American Species